 5. Five Oceans Adjustable Motor Support Bracket Saver – Almost Impossible To Break

-Transom savers break down because of two major reasons, one being substandard material and second lack of shock absorbers.
+Transom savers break down because of two major reasons, one being substandard material and the second lack of shock absorbers.
 Luckily, Five Oceans have brought a transom saver with both of these issues rectified.

 The material used in its construction is steel which is highly strong and offers maximum protection.
 The major issue with steel is that it rusts on continuous exposure to the marine environment.
 However, the company has countered this problem by painting the saver which consequently increases its life.